AnthonyZJiang/Microsoft-Reward-Chrome-Ext/README.md

 *Tip: The extension does not log you into MS Rewards.
 You need to manually log into your account.*

-# How it works
+# What can it do

 ### Background Work

-Every 6 hour or on browser startup, the extension checks your daily reward progress.
+Every 2 hour or on browser startup, the extension checks your daily reward progress.
 If there are any points left to be earned, a notification will pop up to notify the user.
 If it is a search quest, the extension will try completing it automatically using words from Google Trend.

 ### Action Button Click